 Paediatric acceptance criteria

-Referrals are accepted from dentists, general medical practitioners, paediatricians, and other medical and dental specialists.
+Direct referrals are only accepted from general medical practitioners, paediatricians, and other community/hospital based medical and dental specialists.
+Please email your referral to paediatric dentistry team

 If your patient lives in a London borough: